Predictions of a simple parametric model of hierarchical black hole mergers: Efficiency of hierarchical mergers

 \section{Efficiency of hierarchical mergers}

-We study the retention probability for six different kinds of mergers as a function of a cluster's escape speed.
-NR fits tell us that the remnant BH recoil speeds are relatively low for binaries with relatively unequal masses and small component spins; hence, such binaries will have higher retention probabilities.
+In this section we study the retention probability for BBH mergers as a function of a cluster's escape speed and for two sets of model parameters.
+We choose $\alpha=2$, $\delta_{m}=14M_\odot$, $m_{\rm min}=5M_\odot$, and $m_{\rm max}=42M_\odot$ for the 1g BH progenitor mass function and ($\beta_1=4.9,\, \beta_2=8.8$) for the pairing exponents in Eq.~(\ref{eq:Pair-q-Mtot}) in the first set of model parameters.
+The first set is the representative of metal-poor clusters with $Z\sim0.00015$.
+In the second set, we choose $\alpha=15$, $\delta_{m}=12M_\odot$, $m_{\rm min}=5M_\odot$, and $m_{\rm max}=15M_\odot$ for the 1g BH progenitor mass function and ($\beta_1=1.6,\, \beta_2=1.1$) for the pairing exponents in Eq.~(\ref{eq:Pair-q-Mtot}).
+The second set of model parameters is the representative of metal-rich clusters with $Z\sim0.0225$.
+Using these model parameters, we forward evolve the BBH populations with the {\tt SPHM} assuming the pairing function in Eq.~(\ref{eq:Pair-q-Mtot}).
+We estimate the retention probability of different merger generations in clusters as a function of the cluster escape speed $V_{\rm esc}$.
+The calculation of the retention probability is explained in the second paragraph of Sec.~\ref{sec:evoln}.

-Figure \ref{fig:Ret-prob} shows retention probability versus cluster escape speed for different kinds of mergers.
-That figure suggests that a cluster with a $500$ km/s escape speed has a retention probability between 35\% and 85\%, depending on the merger type and the assumptions about the 1g progenitor population.
-Among mergers that involve a particular generation (e.g., 2g+2g and 1g+2g, which both have 2g BHs as components), unequal mass mergers have higher retention probabilities than equal mass mergers.
-For example, in second generation mergers 1g+2g mergers have higher retention probability than 2g+2g mergers.
+Figure \ref{fig:Ret-prob} shows the retention probability versus cluster escape speed for different types of mergers.
+The figure suggests that a cluster with a $400$ km/s escape speed has a retention probability between 25\% and 95\%, depending on the merger type and the assumptions about the 1g progenitor population.
+Among mergers that involve a particular generation (e.g., 2g+2g and 1g+2g, which both have 2g BHs as components), unequal mass mergers have higher retention probabilities than equal mass mergers in clusters with $V_{\rm esc}\gtrsim500$ km/s.
+For example, in second generation mergers 1g+2g mergers have higher retention probabilities than 2g+2g mergers in clusters with $V_{\rm esc}\gtrsim500$ km/s.
 This is due to the lower kick speeds in asymmetric BBH mergers.
-We find that the retention probabilities of merger remnants fall off as we proceed from first generation mergers to higher generation mergers.
-But if the cluster dynamics prefers the pairing of asymmetric mass binaries (i.e., $\beta=-1$), then the retention probabilities for later generation mergers become higher, and hierarchical mergers become more efficient.
-However, as the cluster ages most of the 1g BHs are converted to higher generation BHs via mergers.
-So, for example, fewer 1g BHs will be available to merge with a 3g BH.
-The evolution of a cluster would, therefore, make such mergers rare and inefficient.
+We find that the retention probabilities of merger remnants fall off as we proceed from first-generation mergers to higher-generation mergers due to larger spin magnitudes of the higher-generation BHs.
+However, the retention probabilities increase for asymmetric mergers in higher generations.
+For example, 1g+3g mergers have greater retention probabilities than 1g+2g mergers in most of the cases.